learn-co-curriculum/dsc-conditionals/README.md

 ## If Statement
 In Python there are three conditional statements, `if`, `elif`, and `else`.
 Every conditional statement is required to begin with an `if`.
 The `elif` and `else` statements are not always required. `elif` is short for **else if**.

-Now what if we wanted to only increment our vacation days based on a condtion?
+Now what if we wanted to only increment our vacation days based on a condition?
 We could imagine a condition in this context being whether or not we hit our goals this quarter at work.
 If that condition were `True`, we would want to increase our vacation days.
 However, if that condition is not `True`, we can't increase our vacation time.
 Let's look at the code below that contains an `if` statement.

 Code that is part of an `if` statement *block* runs only when the condition evaluates to `True`.
 So if the condition evaluates to `False` our block of code will not be run and it moves on to the next block.